TOCW1 Walk 26 : Shelford to Cambridge

 This walk is long and flat and gets better as the day progresses after a somewhat dull morning: the route into Cambridge is lovely, particularly after Grantchester.

-To avoid the less-than-exciting morning, and the need to contact the farmer in advance, and spend more time exploring Cambridge, a Cambridge via Granchester Circular walk has been devised (see Walk Options below).
+To avoid the less-than-exciting morning, and spend more time exploring Cambridge, a Cambridge via Granchester Circular walk has been devised (see Walk Options below).

 Perhaps Friends of the Earth should employ poets.
 Writing a famous poem must be as effective a way as any of ensuring that a place is preserved forever.
 Rupert Brooke’s poem The Old Vicarage – he had rooms as a student at the Orchard, and later at the Old Vicarage, Grantchester – was written in a mood of nostalgia in a Berlin café, in May 1912.
 The poem celebrates not only Grantchester and the river (‘Laughs the immortal river still/Under the mill, under the mill?’), but the surrounding countryside (‘And sunset still a golden sea /From Haslingfield to Madingley’).
 Augustus John camped in Grantchester meadows with, as Keynes put it, his “two wives and ten naked children”; Brooke and Virginia Woolf (who dubbed his friends the “Neo-Pagans”) swam naked by moonlight; EM Foster visited the Orchard; Wittgenstein would come there by canoe; AN Whitehead and Bertrand Russell worked on their Principia Mathematica at the Mill House, next to the Old Vicarage.
 As for the church clock (‘Oh!
 Yet /Stands the Church clock at ten to three? / And is there honey still for tea?’), in Brooke’s first draft at half past three (the actual time it was stuck at for most of 1911).